MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 - When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Fallback to the CDN for missing languages** in the installation settings of the Office Customization Tool.

-When installing languages, the ODT looks first for source files in the Source Path location.
+When installing languages, the ODT looks first for source files in the source path location.
 If the language pack isn't available at that location **and** the Fallback setting is selected, then the ODT will use source files from the Office CDN.

 ## Conserve network bandwidth when adding language packs